todomonkos/data_analysis/README.md

 # Data Analysis

-This repository contains a collection of data analysis projects showcasing various analytical techniques, visualization methods, and insights derived from different datasets.
+This repository contains a collection of some data analysis projects that I completed, showcasing various analytical techniques, visualization methods, and insights derived from different datasets in Python and R.

 ## 🗂️ Project Structure

 Each project is contained in its own directory with the following structure:
 ```
 project-name/
 ├── data/             # Raw and processed datasets
 ├── notebooks/        # Jupyter notebooks with analysis
 ├── scripts/          # Supporting Python scripts
 ├── visualizations/   # Generated plots and dashboards
 └── README.md         # Project-specific documentation